second-hand-tigers/badocter-career-learnings/docs/index.md

 ## Start Here

 This site is a companion to the **[full wiki](https://github.com/second-hand-tigers/badocter-career-learnings/wiki)**, where every topic lives as its own page.
-A few good topics to start from:
+A few good topics to start with:

 | Page | Description |
 |---|---|